Skip to Content

 Speaking of Jolabokaflod, getting to learn about other countries’ traditions is always a fun way to spend a few hours, especially if you have a travel lover in the family.

-You’d be surprised how different Christmas traditions all over the world are!
+You’d be surprised by how different Christmas traditions are all over the world!

 In Denmark, families set up their Christmas tree in the middle of the room and dance around it while singing Christmas carols.

-And in Norway, families hide their brooms on Christmas Eve, so that evil spirits can’t steal them.
+And in Norway, families hide their brooms on Christmas Eve so evil spirits can’t steal them.

 These are great Christmas traditions to learn a bit more about the world around us.